styler00dollar/VSGAN-tensorrt-docker/README.md

 # install docker, command for arch
 yay -S docker nvidia-docker nvidia-container-toolkit docker-compose

-# Download prebuild image from dockerhub (recommended)
-docker pull styler00dollar/vsgan_tensorrt:latest

-# Build docker manually
+# Build docker
 # Put the dockerfile in a directory and run that inside that directory
-# You can name it whatever you want, I just applied the same name as the dockerhub command
+# You can name it whatever you want, I just applied the same name as my github repo.
-docker build -t styler00dollar/vsgan_tensorrt:latest .
+docker build -t xpscyho/vsgan_tensorrt:latest .
 # If you want to rebuild from scratch or have errors, try to build without cache
 # If you still have problems, try to uncomment "RUN apt-get dist-upgrade -y" in the Dockerfile and try again
-docker build --no-cache -t styler00dollar/vsgan_tensorrt:latest .
+docker build --no-cache -t xpscyho/vsgan_tensorrt:latest .
 # If you encounter 401 unauthorized error, use this command before running docker build
 docker pull nvcr.io/nvidia/tensorrt:21.12-py3